Back to Resources

 Choosing a license based on cost alone is the most frequent mistake.
 The cheapest license is not necessarily the right one.
 If your license does not cover your actual activities, you will face fines, be unable to sign certain contracts, or need to re-apply with the correct license type.
 Getting it right the first time is cheaper than fixing it later.

-Not listing all intended activities upfront is another common error.
-Adding activities after your license is issued involves fees and processing time.
+Not listing all intended activities upfront is a common error.
 Think through your full range of business activities before you apply, including any activities you plan to start within the first year or two.

 Confusing free zone and mainland license scope trips up many entrepreneurs.
 A free zone license does not automatically grant you the right to operate on the mainland.
 If you plan to sell goods or services directly to mainland customers, factor this into your jurisdiction and license type decision from the start.